Doramagic Project Pack · Human Manual

 • Evidence: capability.host_targets | https://github.com/moorcheh-ai/memanto

-4. Capability evidence risk: Capability evidence risk requires verification
+11. Configuration risk: Configuration risk requires verification

 • Severity: medium

-• Evidence: capability.assumptions | https://github.com/moorcheh-ai/memanto
+• Evidence: failure_mode_cluster:github_issue | https://github.com/moorcheh-ai/memanto/issues/1329

-5. Maintenance risk: Maintenance risk requires verification
+12. Configuration risk: Configuration risk requires verification

 • Severity: medium

-• Evidence: evidence.maintainer_signals | https://github.com/moorcheh-ai/memanto
+• Evidence: failure_mode_cluster:github_release | https://github.com/moorcheh-ai/memanto/releases/tag/v0.2.3

 Source: Doramagic discovery, validation, and Project Pack records